Emmanuel Rivera Player Props: Diamondbacks vs. Tigers

-The Arizona Diamondbacks, including Emmanuel Rivera (.417 batting average in his past 10 games), battle starting pitcher Michael Lorenzen and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.444 batting average in his past 10 games), take on starting pitcher Matthew Boyd and the Detroit Tigers at Comerica Park, Saturday at 1:10 PM ET.

-He had three hits (going 3-for-5 with a double and two RBI) in his last game against the Nationals.
+In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Tigers.

 Emmanuel Rivera Game Info & Props vs. the Tigers